Originate/OpenTraceHelloWorld/README.md

 #### Run

-a) Run the docker-jaeger instance as the backend of Jaeger-client:
+a) Run Jaeger backend as an all-in-one Docker image:

 ```
 $ docker run -d --name jaeger \